“The memory of this night will live in our hearts forever.”

 "You look beautiful."
 He loosened his embrace and looked at her.
 "How did you ever manage this?"
 He felt her tremble under his grasp.

-"I'm so glad you could come," she whispered.
+"I'm so glad you could come," she whispered, her eyes glistening with tears.
 "I was afraid they already transferred you to another camp."

 "No, just to another job.
 I was so happy when I found your note.
 How is Fiona?"